 Early high throughput implementations of allele-specific approaches employed microarray technologies, and thus are restricted to a small subset of loci.12–14 Later studies have used ChIP-seq and RNA-seq experiments for genome-wide measurements of allele-specific variants but have been mostly limited to a single assay with a variety of individuals,15 or a few individuals with deeply-sequenced and well-annotated genomes.11,16 For instance, GM12878, a very well-characterized lymphoblastoid cell-line from a Caucasian female, has several RNA-seq datasets and a huge trove of ChIP-seq data for more than 50 transcription factors (TFs) distributed across multiple studies.17–19 Merging these datasets to create a database is advantageous.
 The database consolidates a catalog of annotated allele-specific variants in a central repository.
 Datasets belonging to the same individuals are also combined to increase statistical power in detection and simply having more features facilitates intra- and inter-individual comparisons (such as across more TFs and populations or investigating allele-specific binding and expression coordination).

 However, it is not optimal to simply aggregate results from multiple studies, even for the same biological sample.
 This is because disparate studies might design RNA-seq and ChIP-seq experiments with various goals in mind.
-Even if allele-specific analyses are conducted, they are often performed with different sets of tools, parameters and variations of the same test (Supp Table 1).
+Even if allele-specific analyses are conducted, they are often performed with different methods and sets of tools, parameters and variations of the same test (Supp Table 1).
 In addition, each allele-specific analysis is also sensitive to the technical issues associated with variant calling and processing, RNA-seq and ChIP-seq experiments, such as thresholding and read mapping.20–23 For example, homozygous SNVs incorrectly called as heterozygous will result in reads mapping to one allele (over the other), giving rise to false signals of allelic imbalance.
 Variants called using shorter reads such as those in RNA-seq datasets can also contain many artefacts.
 Thus, it is important to have a call set, particularly obtained from whole genome DNA sequencing, such as those from the 1000 Genomes Project.
 Also, allele-specific SNVs detected in copy number variants have a higher rate of false positives, since copy number changes can easily masquerade as allelic imbalance.

 Therefore, the task of merging has to be carried out in a uniform, standardized fashion to yield interpretable results.
 To this end, we organize and unify datasets from eight different studies into a comprehensive data corpus and repurpose it especially for allele-specific analyses.
 We first take into account the overdispersion of each dataset when we harmonize them and then a second time, during the detection of allele-specific variants.
-Overall, we detect more than 7K and 85K single nucleotide variants (SNVs) associated with allele-specific binding (ASB) and expression (ASE) events respectively, over 382 individuals.
-We are able to present a survey for these allele-specific variants in various general and specific categories of coding and non-coding genomic elements and annotations (e.g. CDS regions, enhancers) in a population-aware manner.
+Overall, we detect more than 7K and 85K single nucleotide variants (SNVs) associated with allele-specific binding (ASB) and expression (ASE) events respectively, over 382 individuals from the 1000 Genomes Project.
+We are able to present a survey for these allele-specific variants in various general and specific categories of coding and non-coding genomic elements and annotations (e.g. coding regions and enhancers) in a population-aware manner.
 We identified genomic regions that are enriched or depleted in allelic activity.
 Finally, using our consolidated data, we investigate the extent of purifying selection in allele-specific SNVs and the inheritance of allele-specific expression and allele-specific binding in two different transcription factors.
 The variants and annotations are available as an online resource, AlleleDB (http://alleledb.gersteinlab.org/).

-Results
+RESULTS

 AlleleDB Workflow